Carlos Queiroz: Early senior career

 In 1984, Queiroz was appointed as assistant manager of Estoril-Praia.
-After that, Queiroz was appointed senior national team coach in 1991.
+After that, Queiroz was appointed Portugal national team coach in 1991.
 He had a record of 14 wins in 31 matches.
 Afterwards, he went on to manage the Portuguese Primeira Divisão team Sporting CP in 1994.

 He subsequently coached the NY/NJ MetroStars in the United States and the Japanese team, Nagoya Grampus Eight.
 In between, he found time to author the Q-Report, detailing plans to professionalize the development of footballers in the United States.
 Queiroz returned to coaching national teams in 1999, when he took the job as head coach of the United Arab Emirates, before becoming head coach of South Africa in 2000.
-Under Queiroz, South Africa qualified for the 2002 FIFA World Cup, but Queiroz resigned in March 2002 before the finals, after falling out with the South African Football Association.
+Under Queiroz, South Africa qualified for the 2002 FIFA World Cup, and Queiroz resigned in March 2002 before the finals, after falling out with the South African Football Association.
 Queiroz was part of FIFA XI coaching staff, alongside Brazilian Carlos Alberto Parreira, in a humanitarian friendly match played in war-torn Sarajevo against Bosnia and Herzegovina on 25 April 2000.

 Queiroz became a coach at English club Manchester United in June 2002.
 He began his work at the start of the 2002–03 season, working alongside Alex Ferguson, who had gone without an assistant manager since the departure of Steve McClaren in the middle of 2001.

 Real Madrid

 Queiroz's position at Manchester United as assistant manager attracted the attention of Real Madrid, who wanted Queiroz as their manager to replace departing manager Vicente del Bosque in the summer of 2003.
 It was an opportunity to work with FIFA World Player of the Year award winners Zinedine Zidane, Ronaldo and Luís Figo, an opportunity that Queiroz felt unable to turn down.
-He was appointed on a two-year contract, only a week after the arrival of Manchester United player David Beckham.
+Queiroz was appointed on a two-year contract, a week after the arrival of Manchester United player David Beckham.
 In the same summer, Real Madrid lost veteran defender Fernando Hierro, defensive midfielder Claude Makélélé and striker Fernando Morientes.

-Real Madrid got off to a good start of the 2003–04 season, defeating Mallorca in the Supercopa de España.
-By mid-season, the team topped the La Liga table and was in contention for the Copa del Rey and the UEFA Champions League trophies.
-However, they lost their final five matches and finished in fourth place, with Valencia winning the title.
-They lost the Copa del Rey final to Real Zaragoza and were eliminated from the Champions League in the quarter-finals by Morientes's new team Monaco, after a 4–2 first leg win, ending the season with the Supercopa de España as the only trophy won, the first time in five years without a major trophy.
-Following ten months at the Santiago Bernabéu, Queiroz was sacked in May 2004.
+Real Madrid got off to a winning start of the 2003–04 season, defeating Mallorca in the Supercopa de España, with Beckham scoring in the second leg.
+By mid-season, the team topped the La Liga table and was in contention for the Copa del Rey and the Champions League.
+They lost their final five matches and finished fourth, with Valencia winning the title.
+Real Madrid lost the Copa del Rey final to Real Zaragoza and were eliminated from the Champions League in the quarter-finals by Morientes's new team Monaco, after a 4–2 first leg win, ending the season with the Supercopa as the only trophy won.
+After ten months at the Santiago Bernabéu, Queiroz was sacked in May 2004.